 Information for learners

-City & Guilds and EAL are working together to develop a new set of qualifications to build a better future in the built environment for you.
+City & Guilds and EAL work together to provide a new set of qualifications to build a better future in the built environment for you.

-If you already hold a qualification currently required for your role and your Skills Card is valid, this will still be recognised and accepted to work on-site in the UK.
+If you already hold a recognised construction competence qualification currently required for your role, and your Skills Card is valid, this will still be recognised and accepted to work on-site in Wales and across the UK.

 Yes.
 Most of the qualifications offer a route to progress onto further study, while the apprenticeship qualification enables progression into a chosen trade in employment.
 The Level 2 progression qualification and Level 3 apprenticeship provide a range of pathways to choose from.

 Yes.
-The new vocational qualifications have been designed to prepare you more thoroughly for employment.
-The qualifications will be based on nationally recognised occupational standards and because of this you will be qualified to work across the UK.
-The introduction of the Foundation and Progression qualifications will give learners a broad knowledge, understanding and a firm grounding across the sector at Level 2, while the apprenticeship will result in occupational competence to access a skills card.
-We will be working with the sector card scheme organisations to align with the relevant card schemes.
+The new vocational qualifications are designed to prepare you for employment.
+The qualifications are based on nationally recognised occupational standards and because of this, upon completion, you will be qualified to work in Wales and across the UK.
+The Foundation and Progression qualifications give learners a broad knowledge, understanding and a firm grounding across the sector at Level 2, while the Level 3 Apprenticeship qualification is aligned to the relevant skills card accepted by industry.

-Yes, all of the new qualifications will be available in English and through the medium of Welsh.
-Please ask your training provider, college or school about how they plan to deliver the qualifications through the medium of Welsh.
+Yes, all the new qualifications are available in English and through the medium of Welsh.
+Please ask your training provider, college or school about how they deliver the qualifications through the medium of Welsh.

 You can also talk to your local college or training provider in Wales about them.